MicrosoftDocs/powerapps-docs/powerapps-docs/maker/powerapps-preview-program.md

 ---
 # Power Apps preview program

 Microsoft Power Apps updates the platform and its capabilities every few days or weeks.
-The Power Apps preview program is a way to get early access to features and updates prior to availability in other regions (where customer production apps are deployed).
+The Power Apps preview program is a way to get early access to features and updates before they become available in other regions (where customer production apps are deployed).

 With the Power Apps preview program, you can:
 - **Try out, learn, and dogfood upcoming features**: Many features are rolled out first in the preview for a few days to get feedback.
 By participating in the preview program, you can learn about new features sooner and provide feedback.
-Also, you will be ready to quickly take advantage of new features as soon as they reach regions where their production apps are created.
+Also, you can quickly take advantage of new features as soon as they reach regions where their production apps are created.
-- **Enable business continuity by ensuring current apps will continue to work** with the upcoming updates (vNext) of Power Apps.
+- **Enable business continuity by ensuring current apps continue to work** with the upcoming updates (vNext) of Power Apps.

 ## What in Power Apps is available for preview?